{{flagHref}}

 Can cobalt be recycled?

-Yes, cobalt can be recycled, particularly from used batteries.
-This contributes to reducing the need for new mining and promoting sustainability in industries that depend on cobalt.
+Yes, cobalt can be recycled, particularly from used batteries, which helps reduce the need for new mining operations and supports sustainability in industries that rely on cobalt.

-Cobalt is utilised in various sectors, including the electronics, automotive (especially for electric vehicle batteries), aerospace and manufacturing industries.
+Cobalt is used in various industries, including electronics, automotive (especially for electric vehicle batteries), aerospace, and manufacturing.

 About the author